openid/openid4vp_ble/main.md

 ## Payload

 The response contains the parameters as defined in Section 6 of [!@OpenID4VP] in JSON encoding.

+The nonce signed as part of the `vp_token` MUST be computed by computing the hash of the nonce provided in the OpenID4VP request (see (#identify-request)) and the wallet's ephemeral half-key used to establish the BLE channel.
+Naturally, when the verifier receives the token, they MUST compute the nonce themselves and verify that they received it over the correct BLE channel.

 The following is a non normative example of a response before signing: